RohitBaghel06/HTML/README.md

       <del> -->  It was used to show the modification of the document the output may be the same as strikethrough but the use case is different.
       ```

-      - the **s** Tag specifies text that is no longer correct, accurate or relevant,
+      - The **s** Tag specifies text that is no longer correct, accurate or relevant,
       - The **del** Tag is used to identify text that has been deleted from a document but retained to show  the history of modification made to the document.
    - Inline Styling
       ```